hanuytayal/Software-Agents/INDEX.md

 4. **Output**:
    - Results are logged and displayed
-   - Solutions can be saved to `answers.txt`
+   - Solutions are saved to timestamped result files

 ## 🔧 Key Functions